stoeps13/connections-doc/source/admin/admin/r_admin_searchservice_commands.md

 SearchService.reloadIndex\(\)
 :   Reloads the Search index on the current node only without a restart of the Search application.

+    !!! note
-    **Note:** If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.
+    If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.

     When the command runs successfully, 1 is printed to the wsadmin console.
 If the command does not run successfully, 0 is printed to the wsadmin console.

 SearchService.reloadIndexAllNodes\(\)
 :   Reloads the Search index on all the nodes in the cluster without a restart of the Search application.

+    !!! note
-    **Note:** If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.
+    If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.

     When the command runs successfully, 1 is printed to the wsadmin console.
 If the command does not run successfully, 0 is printed to the wsadmin console.

 SearchService.reloadSearchConfiguration\(\)
 :   Reloads the search-config.xml file for Search on the current node only without a restart of the Search application.

+    !!! note
-    **Note:** If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.
+    If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.

     When the command runs successfully, 1 is printed to the wsadmin console.
 If the command does not run successfully, 0 is printed to the wsadmin console.

 SearchService.reloadSearchConfigurationAllNodes\(\)
 :   Reloads the search-config.xml file for Search on all nodes in the cluster without a restart of the Search application.

+    !!! note
-    **Note:** If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.
+    If you are making changes to the configuration of the social analytics service, you still need to restart Search to apply the changes.

     When the command runs successfully, 1 is printed to the wsadmin console.
 If the command does not run successfully, 0 is printed to the wsadmin console.